Let’s talk – Interview with Jan Kath

 Anna Levi: Tell us more about your around-the-world journey to becoming a carpet designer.

 Jan Kath: I grew up on the carpet.
 My grandfather and my father were carpet dealers.
-They travelled to markets all over the world to bring the most beautiful rugs to Germany.
-I am very familiar with the old craft and classic patterns and have always enjoyed the wonderful international community of „Ruggies”.
+They travelled to markets worldwide to bring the most beautiful rugs to Germany.
+I am familiar with the old craft and classic patterns and have always enjoyed the wonderful international community of „Ruggies”.

 But actually, I didn’t want to follow in my parent’s footsteps.
-I wanted to travel and after school I packed my backpack and toured India, organising concerts and parties at that time.
+I wanted to travel, and after school, I packed my backpack and toured India, organising concerts and parties.
 It was more by chance that I ended up in Nepal after about a year.
-There, in the middle of Kathmandu, I met a friend of my father’s on the street who offered me a job.
+In the middle of Kathmandu, I met a friend of my father’s on the street who offered me a job.
 For me, it was initially a chance to stay in Asia longer.
 So I accepted the offer.
 Then one thing led to another.
-First I took over the quality control, then the company was offered to me for sale and I started making my own designs.
+First, I took over the quality control, then the company was offered for sale, and I started making my designs.
 Since then, carpets have been my media and my way of expressing myself creatively.

 JK: The machine is always on.
 Everything can be transformed.
 I work as a collector and sponge of images and ideas.
-Sometimes things move fast, very fast, but sometimes I keep going for years until a new collection, a new idea is born.
+Sometimes things move fast, but sometimes I keep going for years until a new collection, a new idea, is born.
 In my work, many things happen in parallel, although everything stands on its own.
-After more than 30 years of activity, I have the immersion that the ring is slowly but surely closing and the holistic character of all these diverse appearing collections and concepts becomes more and more visible.
+After more than 30 years of activity, I have the immersion that the ring is slowly but surely closing, and the holistic character of all these diverse appearing collections and concepts becomes more and more visible.

-AL: Which one of your collections was your biggest challenge and which one did you find your greatest achievement?
+AL: Which one of your collections was your biggest challenge, and which one did you find your most outstanding achievement?

 JK: Long-term, Deep, focused… and complicated.

-AL: What latest favourite book you have read?
+AL: What is your latest favourite book you have read?

 JK: “The Highly Sensitive Person” by Elaine N. Aron